ls1intum/thesis-track/docs/PRODUCTION.md

 ## Backup Strategy
 There are 2 places that require backups:
 - The PostgreSQL database.
 The backup strategy depends on the database setup, but the whole public schema of the connected database should be included in the backup.
-Example command: `pg_dump -U thesistrack --schema="public" thesistrack > backup_thesistrack_1.sql`
+Example command: `pg_dump -U thesistrack --schema="public" thesistrack > backup_thesistrack.sql`
 - The files stored at `/uploads`.
 In the docker example, these files are mounted to `./thesis_uploads` and backup system should collect the files from the mounted folder

 ## Further Configuration

-All further configuration options can be found [here](CONFIGURATION.md)
+All further environment variables can be found [here](CONFIGURATION.md)

 If you want to modify the emails, you can read about that [here](MAILS.md)